Finite and infinitesimal flexibility of semidiscrete surfaces: Finite and infinitesimal flexibility of 2-ribbon surfaces

 holds. \end{definition}

 First we verify a Lipschitz condition for the following operator.
-Define ${\mathcal G}:[0,\Lambda]\times \Omega^1_9 \to \Omega^1_9$ by
+Define ${\mathcal G}:[0,\Lambda]\times \tilde\Omega^1_{3{\times}3} \to \tilde\Omega^1_{3{\times}3}$ by

-where $g_i(h)$ are defined by Equations~(\ref{g_i}).
+where $G_{ij}(h)$ are defined by Equations~(\ref{g_i}).

-\begin{lemma} The functional ${\mathcal G}$ locally satisfies a Lipschitz condition at any point in general position. \end{lemma}
+\begin{lemma} For every point $h\in U$ in general position, there exists a neighborhood $V_h$ of $h$ such that the functional ${\mathcal G}$ locally satisfies a Lipschitz condition in $[0,\Lambda] \times V_h$. \end{lemma}

 \begin{proof} Consider a point $h\in U$.
-The element $(g_1,\ldots, g_9)$ itself satisfies a linear system of differential equations (System~A).
-The coefficients of this system depend only on a point of $\Omega_9^1$.
-Since the point $h$ is in general position, there exists an integer constant $K$ such that for a sufficiently small neighborhood $V_h$ of $h$ the dependence is $K$-Lipschitz, i.e., for $p$ and $q$ from $V_h$ all the coefficients satisfy the inequality
+The element $(G_{11},G_{12},\ldots, G_{33})$ itself satisfies a system of linear differential equations (System~A).
+The coefficients of this system depend only on a point of $\tilde\Omega_{3{\times}3}^1$.
+Since the point $h$ is in general position, there exists an integer constant $K$ such that for a sufficiently small neighborhood $V_h$ of $h$ the dependence is $K$-Lipschitz, i.e., for $p$ and $q$ from $V_h$ every coefficient $c$ of System~A satisfies the inequality

-Hence the solutions for $t\in [a,b]$ satisfy the Lipschitz condition on $V_h$ as well: for some constants $\bar K_l$ we have
+Hence the solutions for $t\in [a,b]$ satisfy the Lipschitz condition for a fixed initial data on $V_h$.
+(This is clear from the fact that the solution of the system with small coefficients $c(p)-c(q)$ will be almost constant, the difference in each coordinate will not be greater than $9(b-a)K\|p-q\|$.)
+Finally the solution for $t\in [a,b]$ satisfies the Lipschitz condition for a fixed parameter and different initial data on $V_h$ (See Proposition~1.10.1 in~\cite{Car}).
+Therefore, for some constants $\bar K_l$ we have

-From System~A we know that the $\dot g_l$ linearly depend on $g_1, \ldots, g_9$, therefore, we get the Lipschitz condition for the derivatives: for some constants $\tilde K_l$ we have
+From System~A we know that the $\dot G_{i,j}$ linearly depend on $G_{11},G_{12}, \ldots, G_{33}$, therefore, we get the Lipschitz condition for the derivatives: for some constants $\tilde K_l$ we have

 Thus there exists a real number $\hat K$ such that for all points $p$ and $q$ in $V_h$,